Maejor

-Brandon Michael Green (born July 23, 1988), known professionally as Maejor (formerly Bei Maejor and later Maejor Ali), is an American record producer, songwriter, and singer.
-Green is known for having produced and written songs for prominent music industry artists—most notably Canadian singer Justin Bieber.
-He is one half of the EDM duo Area21, which he formed with Dutch DJ Martin Garrix in 2016.
+Brandon Michael Green (born July 23, 1988), known professionally as Maejor (formerly Bei Maejor and later Maejor Ali), is an American record producer, rapper and singer.
+Green is known for his production and songwriting work for music industry artists—most notably Canadian singer Justin Bieber.
+He is one half of the EDM duo Area21, which he formed in 2016 alongside Dutch DJ Martin Garrix.

-As an R&B recording artist, Green initially signed with Jive Records to release two singles—"Trouble" (featuring J. Cole) in 2011 and "Lights Down Low" (featuring Waka Flocka Flame) the following year—that yielded mild success on the Hot R&B/Hip-Hop Songs charts.
-He parted ways with Jive in favor of Def Jam Recordings, through which he released his 2013 single "Lolly" (featuring Juicy J and Justin Bieber).
-The song peaked at number 19 on the Billboard Hot 100, although its follow-ups failed to chart, prolonging the release of his major label debut album.
-He then signed with Virgin EMI Records in 2018 and shifted further into EDM and world music, tuning his releases to scientific pitches and frequencies.
+As an R&B recording artist, Green signed with Jive Records in 2010.
+His 2011 single, "Trouble" (featuring J. Cole), entered the Hot R&B/Hip-Hop Songs, along with his 2012 single "Lights Down Low" (featuring Waka Flocka Flame).
+He parted ways with Jive in favor of Def Jam Recordings; the label released his 2013 single "Lolly" (featuring Juicy J and Justin Bieber), which peaked at number 19 on the Billboard Hot 100.
+After various label shakeups, he signed with Virgin EMI Records in 2018 and shifted further into EDM and world music, tuning his releases to scientific pitches and frequencies.
 His debut studio album, Vol. 1: Frequencies (2020), was claimed by Green to contain "healing frequencies."

 In addition to producing music for national campaigns including Pepsi and the Boston Celtics, Green has also contributed to the film soundtracks for Bratz: The Movie (2007), The Princess and the Frog (2009) and Think Like a Man (2012), as well as the video game music for NBA 2K and FIFA.
 He has received a Grammy Award nomination.